This post may contain affiliate links. Please read our disclosure policy.

 - 1 Tbsp. cinnamon

-Preheat oven to 375 degrees F. Line a muffin pan with liners and spray with PAM so muffins don’t stick!
+- Preheat oven to 425° F. Line a muffin pan with liners and spray with non-stick baking spray so muffins don't stick!

-In a medium bowl, mix dry ingredients together: flour, oat flour, baking power, soda, cinnamon and salt.
+- In a medium bowl, mix dry ingredients together: flour, baking power, cinnamon and salt.

-In a stand electric mixer, cream together the butter and brown sugar.
+- In a stand mixer, cream together the softened butter and brown sugar.
 Then add in the buttermilk, oil, maple syrup/honey, eggs and vanilla until smooth.
+(Mixture will be runny).

-Scoop the batter into the muffin wells.
+- Scoop the batter into the muffin wells.
 I use a 1/4 cup measuring cup to portion them out.
 Mix the cinnamon and sugar together for the topping and sprinkle on each muffin.
-Bake for 15-20 minutes or until muffin tops are golden.
+Lower the oven temperature down to 350°F. Bake for 15-20 minutes or until muffin tops are golden.
+Let the muffins completely cool.
+They have a cakey texture so they are very tender.